Elena1987bt/Foocoding-React-Project/README.md

 This website uses react router to handle multiple pages and context API and useReducer hook for state management.

-For user registration/login Node.js and MongoDB Database are used.

 Final version of this website you can see here: https://online-store-react-node-mongodb.netlify.app/